GenuineSounds/Common-Ore-Lib/README.md

 CommonOres
 ==========
-[Genuine] Commone Ores is a mod for Minecraft that adds various ores, dusts, nuggets, ingots, and blocks that are common.
+[Genuine] Common Ores is a mod for Minecraft that adds various ores, dusts, nuggets, ingots, and blocks that are common.
 This mod is in no way usable.

 License
 =======